MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-deployment-config.md

 ### Importing Data from your Pipeline

 In many cases, there will be configuration or seed data that you'll want to import into your Dataverse environment initially after deploying your solution to the target environment.
-The pipelines are configured to import data using the **Configuration Migration tool** available via nuget <https://www.nuget.org/packages/Microsoft.CrmSdk.XrmTooling.ConfigurationMigration.Wpf>.
-To add configuration data for your pipeline use the following steps.
+The pipelines are configured to import data using the **Configuration Migration tool** available via NuGet <https://www.nuget.org/packages/Microsoft.CrmSdk.XrmTooling.ConfigurationMigration.Wpf>.
+To add configuration data for your pipeline, use the following steps.
 For more information on the **Configuration Migration tool**, see here <https://docs.microsoft.com/power-platform/admin/manage-configuration-data>

 1. Clone the AzDO Repo where your solution is to be source controlled and where you created your solution pipeline YAML to your local machine.

-1. If you haven't already create a config directory under your Solution folder above, create a **new Directory called config under the config folder**.
+1. If you haven't already created a config directory under your Solution folder above, create a **new Directory called config under the config folder**.

    ![config directory under solution directory in local repo](media/setup-almacceleratoradvanced-deployment-config/image-20210709094855626.png)